 If culture is failing dying and grieving people, then it’s failing us all.
 It is only a matter of time before death will head toward each person in its trademark unexpected way.

-Any system that further marginalizes the most vulnerable cannot be a true instrument of justice.
-This creates a social death.
+Any system that further marginalizes the most vulnerable among us cannot be a true instrument of justice.
+This creates a level of social death.

-In certain seasons, to be human is to be vulnerable, to lie fallow, to express need, to hurt, to grieve, to die.
+In certain life seasons, to be human is to be vulnerable, to lie fallow, to express need, to hurt, to grieve, to die.
 It is true for me.
 It is true for you.

-If we are going to build strong communities we need to also build strategies that recognize and affirm the lives of dying and grieving people.
+If we are going to build strong communities we need to also build strategies that recognizes, supports and affirms the lives of dying and grieving people.
 A community that takes into account the existence of death and grief and makes space for it has a chance to become a vibrant and relevant culture.

 We need to believe that we are capable of a creating a just culture that transforms rather than diminishes all who are in the seasons of engaging with death and grief because, in truth - we have no other choice.
 I will die.
 You will die.
 We all will grieve.